-If you give the right amount of insulin for the carbs you eat, then your blood sugar levels will not go too high.
+If you give the right amount of insulin for the carbs your child eats, then their blood sugar levels will not go too high.
 They should also come back down to normal in a few hours.

-If you do not give enough insulin for the carbs you eat, your blood sugar levels will go too high.
+If you do not give enough insulin for the carbs your child eats, their blood sugar levels will go too high.
 If you give too much insulin, they can go too low.
 Many years ago, we used to tell people with diabetes that they needed to eat the same amount and type of carbs at each meal.
 We had people take the same amount of insulin with each meal.
 We had them eat the same amount and the same type of food.
 This made people with diabetes unhappy because they could not eat freely, like other people.
 Experts came up with the idea of carb counting and giving different amounts of insulin based on the carbs in the meal to fix this problem.

-How many carbs does a teen need?
+How many carbs does a child need?

-Your diabetes team or a registered dietitian (RD) can help you decide how many carbs to eat or drink.
-The amount depends on age, gender and how active you are.
+Your child's diabetes team or a registered dietitian (RD) can help you decide how many carbs your child should eat or drink.
+The amount depends on age, gender and how active they are.

 Each person has different needs.
-Some people may need more carbs depending on how active they are.
+Some people may need more carbs, depending on how active they are.
 The table below shows basic examples of carb amounts.

-CARBS AMOUNTS PER MEAL BY AGE Teen Girls 45 to 75 or more grams of carbs at each meal Teen Boys 60 to 75 or more grams of carbs at each meal Be sure to check with your diabetes team to find out the right amount of carbs just for you.
+CARBS AMOUNTS PER MEAL BY AGE Less than 5 years old 5 to 12 years old Teens Girls 30 to 45 grams of carbs at each meal 45 to 60 grams of carbs at each meal 45 to 75 or more grams of carbs at each meal Boys 30 to 45 grams of carbs at each meal 30 to 45 grams of carbs at each meal 60 to 75 or more grams of carbs at each meal

+Be sure to check with your diabetes team to find out the right amount of carbs just for you.